Let’s cut to the chase – Upwork has made a lot of money for me over the years.

 Clients can create an account, post jobs, and review applicant proposals for free.

-However, when it’s time to pay the freelancer they’ve hired, a small transaction fee of 3-5% will apply.
+For instance, clients will be charged an initiation fee of up to $4.95 for each new contract they create.
+And, when it’s time to pay the freelancer they’ve hired, they will incur a small transaction fee of 3-5%.

 Optionally, clients may also choose to boost the job posting for greater visibility using a setting called “featured job” for $29.99 (at the time of this writing).
 However, in my experience, the cost isn’t really worth it.